ThinkR-open/isc-proposal/proposal_neo4j.md

 ## Dissemination

+A “neo4j-rstats” GitHub organisation has been opened to gather the elements of the project.

-All packages mentioned will be made open source, with the code published on GitHub continuously as we work on the development.
+All packages mentioned will be made open source, with the code published on this GitHub organisation continuously as we work on the development.
 When we will have reached a stable version, an official release will be made on CRAN.

 Neo4J Community Edition and R are both GPL3, so all packages presented here will be licenced as such.